 On May 18, 2006, our board of directors approved a share repurchase program for up to US\$50 million worth of our issued and outstanding ADSs for approximately one month.
-Pursuant to this program, approximately 2.4 million of our issued and outstanding ADSs were repurchased for an aggregate purchase consideration of US\$50.3 million (including transaction costs) in open-market transactions.
+Pursuant to this program, approximately 2.4 million of our issued and outstanding ADSs were repurchased for an aggregate purchase consideration of US\$50.1 million (including transaction costs) in open-market transactions.
+The share repurchase program ended on June 17, 2006.

 On August 28, 2006, our board of directors approved a share repurchase program for up to US\$100 million worth of our issued and outstanding ADSs for a period not to exceed six months.
-As of December 31, 2006, approximately 3.6 million of our issued and outstanding ADSs were repurchased for an aggregate purchase consideration of US\$60.1 million (including transaction costs) in open-market transactions.
+Pursuant to this program, approximately 3.6 million of our issued and outstanding ADSs were repurchased for an aggregate purchase consideration of US\$60.1 million (including transaction costs) in open-market transactions when the share repurchase program ended on February 27, 2007.

-On March 13, 2007, our board of directors approved a share repurchase program for up to an additional US\$100 million worth of our issued and outstanding ADSs for a period not to exceed three months.
-As of March 31, 2007, approximately 1.1 million of our issued and outstanding ADSs were purchased for an aggregate consideration of US\$20.8 million (including transaction costs) in open-market transactions.
+On March 13, 2007, our board of directors approved a share repurchase program for up to US\$100 million worth of our issued and outstanding ADSs for a period not to exceed three months.
+Pursuant to this program, approximately 5.3 million of our issued and outstanding ADSs were repurchased for an aggregate purchase consideration of US\$95.7 million (including transaction costs) in open-market transactions.
+The share repurchase program ended on June 12, 2007.